A message from James VanDemark, Chair MUA and Professor of Double Bass:

 - grades of B+ or better in all juries and applied lessons

 - maintaining satisfactory academic progress in current degree program

 - current transcript (must be requested through the Office of the Registrar)

-- three recommendations from ESM or U of R faculty, including one from the student’s applied teacher, or others as approved by MUA Supervisory Committee Chair
+- three recommendations from ESM or U of R faculty, including one from the student’s applied teacher

 - personal statement*

 * The personal statement should be a substantial proposal (2-3 pages) that describes the student’s motivation for entering the program, his/her goals and objectives for study, and a vision of how the BM MUA might affect the student’s future.